ralsina/hace/README.md

 specified on the command line.
 You have to set this explicitly if you want it, otherwise no task will run unless explicitly required.

+### Always Run

+If a task has `always_run` set to `true`, it will run even if it's not out of date.
+This is useful for tasks that don't have outputs.

 ## Environment variables

 Just an ordinary map of environment variables in the `env` top